Alignak-monitoring-contrib/alignak-app/README.rst

     # An installer for Windows is available on this repository.
     # To keep it free, installer is not signed, so Windows Defender SmartScreen will warn you about that.
     # Just click on "More Informations" and on "Execute anyway" to run installer.

+    # You can generate your own setup.
+Please, follow the documentation link below.

 * **Linux Users:**